 The net worth test generally creates more covered expatriates than the other two tests.
 You are considered a covered expatriate if when you renounce your US citizenship or Green Card you have a net worth of $2 million or greater.
 The reason that this accounts for more covered expatriates is because your net worth includes everything from your house, savings, non liquid assets such as cars as well as any funds or trusts that may be in your name and even pensions.
 In terms of property shared between a prospective expatriate and their spouse, only the portion of the property that is owned by the expatriate is put towards this $2 million limit.
 For example, if a house is split between two spouses and is worth $500,000, then only $250,000 of this would go towards this limit.

 Many expatriates living abroad, specifically in the UK don’t account for the value of their houses when calculating their net worth as this would not be taxed under UK law.
 However, as laws surrounding exit tax are a set of US laws, this does need to be added as part of this $2 million limit.
 Additionally, if you are a beneficiary of a trust or fund, this money could be included as part of this $2 million, even if you are not the sole beneficiary.

 Exit tax is a tax paid by US covered expatriates who want to renounce their US citizenship or Green Card.
 Not every US expatriate is a covered expatriate, there are three tests to determine whether someone would be considered a covered expatriate or not.
-You are considered a covered expatriate if your average net tax liability for the last five years is less than $160,000, if you have been filing the form 8854 with the IRS for the last five years and if your net worth is greater than $2 million.
+You are considered a covered expatriate if your average annual net tax liability for the last five years is more than $168,000, if you did not file the form 8854 with the IRS for the year of expatriation or if your net worth is $2 million or more.
 If you are a covered expatriate you have to pay exit tax and it is a good idea to consult a tax accountant to help you with this.